Partition Recovery: Recover Lost Partitions and Data

 Partitioning gone wrong

 When working with partitions, a lot can go wrong and cause partitions to disappear.
+Choosing the wrong partition to delete or format, interrupting the process, using incompatible file systems or failing drive are among the common user mistakes that often lead to partition issues.
 The good news is that their recovery is often possible using freely available software applications.

 Malware infection